PeterCamilleri/CX16/docs/memory.md

 ### The Memory Access Time: tACC

 Finally we come to the memory access specification.
 This is not a characteristic of the W65C02S.
-Rather is a requirement of the memory device, that it must respond with valid data in tACC or less.
+Rather, it is a requirement of the memory device, that it must respond with valid data in tACC or less.

 The tACC figure is a derived one.
 It uses this formula: